Back to Blog

 Agencies operating at scale (20+ clients) often hire dedicated implementation specialists at $50,000-70,000/year, which pays for itself after 30-40 clients.

-How Do Enterprise Implementations Differ from SMB?
+How Do Larger Client Implementations Differ from Standard SMB?

-Enterprise implementations take 6-8 weeks minimum due to security reviews, compliance requirements, and legacy system integration.
+Larger client implementations take 6-8 weeks minimum due to security reviews, compliance requirements, and legacy system integration.

-Enterprise implementations also require:
+Larger client implementations also require:

 What Should Your Implementation SLA Include?